 This course will provide a supportive environment for you to reflect on your own attitudes and beliefs about addiction.
 Gain perspective and knowledge about systemic interventions for clients presenting with addictive behaviours.

 Designed ForCounsellors, therapists, social workers, mental health workers, pastoral care/faith-based, and other practitioners seeking to build or enhance their practical skills and theoretical foundation in couple and family therapy, as well as those exploring therapy as a career.

-Upon completion of the course, students will be able to:
+Upon successful completion of this course, you will be able to:

-- Apply a systemic assessment model to define the complexities of the client system presenting with addictions.
+- Apply a systemic assessment model to define the complexities of the client system presenting with addictions

-Pre-requisite course: Theories & Methods of Family Therapy: Foundations of the Field
+Prerequisite(s): Theories & Methods of Family Therapy: Foundations of the Field

 The course is offered jointly by the Ontario Association for Marriage and Family Therapy (OAMFT) and the University of Guelph, Open Learning and Educational Support (OpenEd).